-On April 30, 1888, John Crowe Ransom was born in Pulaski, Tennessee.
-He received an undergraduate degree from Vanderbilt University in 1909, studied as a Rhodes Scholar at Oxford, and served in the First World War.
-He became a professor at Vanderbilt and later accepted a position at Kenyon College, where he became founder and editor of The Kenyon Review, and remained there until his retirement in 1959.
+John Crowe Ransom was born on April 30, 1888, in Pulaski, Tennessee.
+He received an undergraduate degree from Vanderbilt University in 1909, studied as a Rhodes Scholar at Oxford University, and served in the First World War.
+He became a professor at Vanderbilt and later accepted a position at Kenyon College, where he became the founder and editor of The Kenyon Review, and remained there until his retirement in 1959.
 He received a fellowship from the National Endowment for the Arts in 1968.

 John Crowe Ransom died on July 3, 1974.